gjkruijff/TwitterClone/README.md

 # TwitterClone

-Twitter clone in Swift, with PhP/MySQL back-end
+Twitter clone in Swift, with PhP/MySQL back-end.